dsausa/dsa-ui/readme.md

 ## Getting Started

 ___NOTE:__ This section assumes some familiarity with the Node.js ecosystem and the command line.
-If you're new to these tools, check out [the From Scratch guide](./docs/long-start.md) as well.
+If you're new to these tools, check out [the From Scratch guide](./docs/long-start.md).

 ### Quick Tour